annyh/annyh.github.io/_posts/2018-2-11-what-I-learned-from-watching-the-Office-Space.md

 **Summary**

 This is a highly recommended comedy.
-There's truth in jest: in real life, I saw hardworking people who get laid off, while those who did not care rise in the ranks.
+There's truth in jest: in real life, I saw hardworking people get laid off, while those who did not care rise in the ranks.

-People get attached to having work, their title, and material things at work.
+People get attached to their work, their title, and material things at work.
 Yet the attachment comes at a price: unhappiness, disappointment from unmet needs, and the hurt from the abrupt departure.
 Lesson learned?
 Leave when the going is good.
 Or start your own company.
 Why not?

 That is what I would do with a million dollars.